 Realizing what he had, Bergstrom contacted Marsh Runyon, who tuned Leonard’s bikes from 1959 through ’62.
 He asked Runyon to restore it to the condition it was in when Leonard competed on it.

 “I worked on it when it was fresh and new, and then I was able to put it back to the way Joe rode it, which was pretty neat,” says Runyon.

 The result is a perfect period piece, preserved just as it was raced in ’62, right down to the hundreds of holes drilled in every possible part to shave critical ounces.

 The KR was Harley’s dirt-track and road-racing weapon for nearly two decades.
 Introduced in 1953, it replaced the WR racebike line.
 From 1954, when Leonard won his first title, through ’62, KR Harleys won the Grand National Championship every year.

-This KR, Joe Leonard’s last ride, will remain on display at the Motorcycle Hall of Fame Museum through 2004 as part of the “Heroes of Harley-Davidson” exhibit, presented by Progressive Motorcycle Insurance.
+This KR, Joe Leonard’s last ride, is currently on display at the Motorcycle Hall of Fame Museum in the Flat Track Gallery of the Hall of Fame.